CTCMS-UQ/CTCMS-UQ.github.io/_linux_tutorials/intro_linux.md

 on the cluster, with the results sent back across the network to be displayed on your computer.
-Take note that the SSH connection is bound to the terminal window in which you ran the SSH command (either `ssh` on Mac or Linux, or `ssh.exe` on Windows), so any commands you type in other terminal windows (including ones you start after you launch SSH) will be executed on you computer and not on the cluster.
+Take note that the SSH connection is bound to the terminal window in which you ran the SSH command (either `ssh` on Mac or Linux, or `ssh.exe` on Windows), so any commands you type in other terminal windows (including ones you start after you launch SSH) will be executed on your computer and not on the cluster.

 If you're using Mac or Linux, open a terminal window and run the command `ssh
 <username@cluster.address>` where you replace `username` with your username on the cluster (which would